MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-admin-reference.md

 - **MicrosoftBusinessCentralVESupport** - This provides the core support for the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity feature.
 - **MicrosoftBusinessCentralERPCatalog** - This provides a list of available [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 - **MicrosoftBusinessCentralVEAnchor** - This serves as a container, holding information needed for AppSource.
-- **MicrosoftBusinessCentralERPVE** - Virtual Entities generated for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] will be contained in this solution.
+- **MicrosoftBusinessCentralERPVE** - Virtual entities generated for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] will be contained in this solution.
 Entities are added at runtime once they are made visible.

 ## Authentication and authorization